TeamMGE/MicrobialGenomicsCourse/_episodes/09-SNPphylo.md

 teaching: 15
 exercises: 90
 questions:
-- "How can a phylogenetic tree be produced?"
+- "How to generate a phylogenetic tree from SNP data?"
 objectives:
 - "Map reads against a reference genome"
 - "Extract single nucleotide polymorphisms"